caicai9494/learn-mangos/DB/README.md

  * IN
    * (expr|column) in (value1, value2, ...)
    * This is a syntax suger.
 You can write ``` WHERE c = v1 or c = v2 or ... ```
+   * ...
+WHERE c1 IN (SUBQUERY)
+   * Whenever one does a SUBQUERY, the query can usually be written by JOIN.
+Typically JOIN is more efficient, but it is not as readable as using a SUBQUERY.
  * NOT
    * Used to negate a predicate
  * BETWEEN a AND b